Dianqin-Sun/academic-website/content/publication/SOD/index.md

 publication: In *Experimental Gerontology*
 publication_short: In *Exp Gerontol*

-abstract: >-
+abstract: ">-
-"-**Background** The association between superoxide dismutase (SOD) activity and cognitive decline in older adults remains controversial.
+-**Background** The association between superoxide dismutase (SOD) activity and cognitive decline in older adults remains controversial.

 -**Objectives** This study was designed to examine the association between plasma superoxide dismutase (SOD) activity and cognitive decline in older population.